Our mission at AT Rehab is to find ways of getting technology to work for those with a wide range of disabilities.

 In her research for her master’s degree Emma found that users can be reluctant to use assistive technology because of its appearance and so she is keen to ensure that any adaptations are provided in a way that promotes inclusion.

-She continues to teach at Sheffield Hallam University, mainly on their online Vocational Rehabilitation MSc programme.
+She continues to teach as an associate lecturer at Sheffield Hallam University.
 Using the same skills as she does in practice, Emma ensures that online learning is simple, interesting and inclusive to all, no matter what the level of technology knowledge is.

 Russ is as an occupational therapist who works with both adults and children with a range of disabilities.
 He has a postgraduate qualification in the field of ergonomics and also has teaching qualifications in both mainstream education and for those with additional learning needs.